18F/C2/doc/cloud_foundry_setup.md

  1. Choose a space, being one of `prod`, `staging` or `dev`.
 (If the only space you can see is `general`, you're on the East/West environment)
+ 1. TODO: Determine your instance's hostname
  1. make sure you have the right roles - need SpaceDeveloper
  1. create services (binding happens automatically thanks to the `services` section of `manifest.yml`)
     1. pgsql: `cf create-service aws-rds medium-psql c2-SPACE-db`
     1. elasticsearch: `cf create-service elasticsearch23 1x c2-SPACE-elasticsearch`
+ 1. TODO: Obtain cloud.gov authentication credentials
+ 1. Set up Mandrill mail delivery and receipt
+    1. Get Mandrill `SMTP_USERNAME` & `SMTP_PASSWORD`
+    1. If handling inbound mail, configure a Mandrill inbound mail webhook
+       1. To manage Mandrill, first ensure that you have Mandrill access (ask in #admin-mandrill)
+       1. Log into MailChimp and then visit https://mandrillapp.com/
+       1. On the left nav, click **Inbound**.
+Then choose the email domain for the C2-using organization:
+          - For Acquisition Gateway: `c2.18f.gov`
+          - For 18F: `requests.18f.gov`
+       1. Look through the URLs in the *Webhooks* column.
+          - If you find a URL already exists with the correct hostname for your new instance, then the **Route** on the left gives you the email address to use for both `NOTIFICATION_FROM_EMAIL` and `NOTIFICATION_REPLY_TO`.
+          - If you don't find a URL with the hostname, click **+ Add New Route**.
+Choose an appropriate email username, and in **Post To URL** enter an URL of the format `https://HOSTNAME/inbox` , where `HOSTNAME` is your instance's hostname.
  1. Set up environment vars
     1. on `c2-SPACE`:
         - `MYUSA_KEY`